Trail Mix Cookies

 Instructions

-• Line one or two baking sheets with parchment paper or silicone baking mats, set aside.
+• Line one or two baking sheets with parchment paper or silicone baking mats; set aside.

-• In the bowl of a stand mixer or in a large mixing bowl with a hand mixer, cream the butter and sugars together until pale, about 2 minutes.
+• In the bowl of a stand mixer or a large mixing bowl with a hand mixer, cream the butter and sugars together until pale, about 2 minutes.

 • In a medium bowl, whisk together the oats, flour, baking soda, and salt.